Have questions? We make it easy to get in touch:

 The Bachelor of Arts in Immersive Media (IMM) is an interdisciplinary program that equips students with knowledge of virtual reality and augmented reality technology, architecture, 3D modeling, game development engines, writing, and design thinking to prepare them for careers in immersive media creation.
 Students will blend industry-standard design practices and artistic methods with cutting-edge technology to create experiences in gaming, architecture, software, entertainment, and a variety of other industries.

 Students in the immersive media program will help create the future as we push together towards the edge of where technology is going.
 We will find new ways to tell stories, build meaningful interactions, design new ways of doing work, and create worlds we’ve never seen.
-We focus on collaborative work, design thinking, inclusive and accessible design, and meaningful projects to make sure that when you leave you are ready for what’s ahead.
+We focus on collaborative work, design thinking, inclusive and accessible design, and producing meaningful projects to make sure that when you leave you are ready for what’s ahead.

 —DOUG NORTH COOK, assistant professor

 Explore the Immersive Media Degree:

 - Immersive Media faculty are committed to the principles of Universal Design, ensuring that environments and products—both virtual and physical—are accessible to everyone regardless of age, size, ability, disability, or any other consideration.

-- Customize your education with electives including screenwriting, interactive amination, sculpture, healthcare systems design, instructional design, and many more.
+- Customize your education with electives including screenwriting, interactive animation, filmmaking, sculpture, healthcare systems design, instructional design, and many more.

 - Students in the program have access to state-of-the-art equipment, studio facilities, expert faculty and staff, and the opportunity to work directly with faculty on research and creative projects.